 - (a) Referral on Filing of a New Case.
 Except as otherwise provided by Order, the following cases will be assigned to an Article III judge and referred to a magistrate judge upon filing.
 The full-time United States Magistrate Judges of the District of Montana are designated to hear: - (1) all prisoner civil rights actions, all habeas corpus actions (excluding motions filed under 28 U.S.C. § 2255 or actions for writs filed by federal prisoners), all social security actions, all cases in which one or more plaintiffs are proceeding pro se, and all cases in which leave to proceed in forma pauperis is sought.
 A case will not be reassigned based on a party's change of status after filing; and - (2) all cases in which a magistrate judge's name is randomly drawn. - (b) Referral After Filing.
 Any active Article III judge may at any time designate a United States Magistrate Judge to exercise jurisdiction over any other civil case in accordance with 28 U.S.C. § 636. - (c) Assignment.
-A magistrate judge designated to hear a matter will be assigned to preside over the case for all purposes, including trial and entry of judgment, only if each party not in default consents in writing after service of a notice of assignment.
-Only an Article III judge may enter a default judgment against a nonconsenting party.
+A magistrate judge designated to hear a matter will be assigned to preside over the case for all purposes, including trial and entry of judgment, only if each party consents in writing after service of a notice of assignment.